girish-radhakrishnan-250894/simplified_four_wheel_model/README.md

 # simplified_four_wheel_model

+#RUNNING THE MODEL
+a_entry_point.m                 -> As the name suggests, this is the entry script.
+Simply hitting PLAY inside this scrpt input_script.m                  -> To edit inputs vehicle_simulator.m             -> Wrapper function which is called by the ODE function.
+This function can contain controller, observer algorithms.
+This function calls the core vehicle model from within vehicle_model_fw_simplified.m   -> Core function containing the equations of motion of the vehicle model.
+This is function has only 1 role, accept some inputs and states, and calculate the forces and accelerations

+# DESCRIPTION
 This repository contains equations of a four wheel model in a simplified format.
 The model contains 14 degrees of freedom
 The states of the system are